Avoid These 3 Common Reverse Mortgage Mistakes to Protect Your Retirement

 One common mistake borrowers make is not informing their adult children or heirs about the reverse mortgage.
 Since the loan balance becomes due after the last surviving borrower passes away, families may be caught off guard when they receive notification that the loan must be repaid.
 This surprise can be especially distressing if family members living in the home suddenly realize they must settle the loan balance to keep the property.

 Open communication with your loved ones can prevent misunderstandings and help everyone prepare for the future.
-Discussing your decision ensures they understand your plans and allows them to make arrangements for repaying the loan balance, if necessary, when the time comes.
+Discussing your decision ensures they understand your plans and allows them to make arrangements for repaying the loan balance, if necessary when the time comes.

 Before taking out a reverse mortgage, consider whether it fits your financial and retirement plans.
 By including your family in the conversation, you’ll have peace of mind knowing your loved ones are prepared and on board with your decision.
+Reverse mortgages can be a retirement lifeline, but they require careful planning.
+Avoid these mistakes to protect your home and financial future.

 ARLO recommends these helpful resources: